ramnathsridhar/github-followers/Readme.md

 Readme for the Github followers app

 Project description : iOS GitHubFollowers app built using GitHub APIs to display the followers of a user and to get the user information of a particular user .
 This app is built using Swift language and MVVM architecture .
 The UI components are built both as programmatic componenents as well as using XIBs .
 Sample Unit tests and UI tests have been added .
+No third party libraries have been used .

 Technical information :
 1. Development Language Used : Swift 5